Towards understanding CG and GMRES through examples: The GMRES Method

-\emph{Observations:} The residual norms computed by applying MATLAB's {\tt gmres} function to the two linear algebraic systems described above are shown by the solid blue and dashed red curves in Figure \ref{fig:gmresconv}.
+\emph{Observations:} The computed GMRES residual for the two linear algebraic systems are shown by the solid blue and dashed red curves in Figure \ref{fig:gmresconv}.
 As expected, they follow the prescribed convergence curves.

-\emph{Explanation:} The convergence curves illustrate the proven theorems from~\cite{AriPtaStr98,GrePtaStr96,GreStr94}, and hence are certainly not surprising.
-It is important to realize that the two distinctly different types of GMRES convergence behavior can by no means be related to the eigenvalue distributions of the two matrices.
-Both are highly nonnormal, and the bound \eqref{eqn:GMRESbd} is useless for obtaining an insight into the convergence behavior.
-Computations with MATLAB's {\tt eig} function yield eigenvector matrices with $\kappa(X)\approx 7.6\times 10^{10}$ and $\kappa(X)\approx 1.5\times 10^{21}$, respectively.
+\emph{Explanation:} The convergence curves in Figure \ref{fig:gmresconv} illustrate the proven theorems from~\cite{AriPtaStr98,GrePtaStr96,GreStr94}, and hence should not be surprising from a purely mathematical point of view.
+On the other hand, the curves illustrate the potentially intriguing behavior of GMRES for nonnormal matrices.

+The much slower convergence of GMRES (solid blue curve) occurs for the matrix having a single eigenvalue of algebraic multiplicity $N$.
+This clearly demonstrates that for general nonnormal matrices the goal of preconditioners for GMRES needs to be more than just ``clustering of the eigenvalues''.\footnote{Recall that this argument requires a thorough reconsideration also for CG; see Sections~\ref{sec:cgclust} and~\ref{sec:pcg}.} We also note that the slower convergence occurs for the somewhat better conditioned matrix.

-It is worth recalling a fact that seems to remain unnoticed: The paper~\cite{AriPtaStr98} contains a complete parameterization of the set of all pairs $(A,b)$ for which GMRES with $x_0=0$ generates the prescribed convergence curve, while the matrix $A$ has the prescribed eigenvalues.
-Given the GMRES behavior for a practical problem, we therefore know \emph{all pairs} $(A,b)$ for which GMRES follows (with $x_0 = 0$) the practically observed behavior and the matrix $A$ has the same eigenvalues as the matrix arising from the practical problem.
-This set is worth investigating in particular for cases where the matrix from the practical problem is far from normal, and despite this fact, its eigenvalues describe the GMRES convergence behavior.
+We would like to mention a point that to our knowledge has not been sufficiently investigated yet: The paper~\cite{AriPtaStr98} contains a complete parameterization of the set of \emph{all pairs} $(A,b)$ for which GMRES with $x_0=0$ generates the prescribed convergence curve, while each of the matrices $A$ has the prescribed fixed eigenvalues.
+Thus, the parameterization contains not only artificially constructed examples, but also matrices and right hand sides that arise in practical applications.
+Given the GMRES convergence curve for a particular (practical) linear algebraic system $\widehat{A}x=\widehat{b}$, we therefore know all pairs $(A,b)$ for which GMRES follows (with $x_0 = 0$) the practically observed behavior, while each of the matrices $A$ has the same eigenvalues as $\widehat{A}$.
+The set of the pairs $(A,b)$ is worth investigating in particular when $\widehat{A}$ is far from normal, but nevertheless its eigenvalues actually describe the GMRES convergence behavior.